7.7 Movement and Vocal Qualities in Your Presentation

 Positions on the Stage

 In a speech presentation, positions on the stage can guide both the speaker and the audience through transitions.
 The speaker’s triangle (see Figure 7.2) indicates where the speaker starts in the introduction, moves to the second position for the first point, across for the second point, then returns to the original position to make the third point and conclusion.
+Movements from one point to another should align with verbal transitions.
 This movement technique can be quite effective to help you remember each of your main points.
 It allows you to break down your speech into manageable parts.
-Your movement will demonstrate purpose and reinforce your credibility.
+Your movement will demonstrate purpose and reinforce your credibility and can help an audience follow your presentation.

 Gestures